Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 2 - Week of 9/7/2023

+### _Reflections_

+This week I was really able to formally familiarize myself with Grasshopper.
+As I wrote about last week I had slightly misunderstood the assignment, doing the bulk of my work within Rhino itself and hardly using Grasshopper at all.
+While I was somewhat satisfied with the outcome of my phone stand, I wanted to better familiarize myself with Grasshopper.
+Of the four homework options, I chose to go with

 ### Report 1 - Week of 8/31/2023

 ### _Reflections_